GrumpyTanker/Ecowater-Hydrolink-HACS/README.md

 ## Installation

 ### HACS Installation (Preferred)
-1. Open HACS in your Home Assistant instance
+1. Ensure you have [HACS](https://hacs.xyz) installed in your Home Assistant instance
-2. Click on "Integrations"
+2. Search for "EcoWater HydroLink" in HACS
-3. Click the three dots in the top right corner
+3. Click Install
-4. Select "Custom repositories"
-5. Add this repository URL: https://github.com/GrumpyTanker/hydrolink-hacs
+4. Restart Home Assistant
+5. Add the integration via the Home Assistant UI (Configuration -> Devices & Services -> + Add Integration)
+6. Search for "EcoWater HydroLink"
+7. Enter your HydroLink credentials when prompted
 6. Select "Integration" as the category
 7. Click "Add"
 8. Find "EcoWater HydroLink" in the integration list and install it